Certificate Root Stores: An Area of Unity or Disparity?: Introduction

 Beyond the differences in root store sizes, a few question arise.
 Taking a current snapshot in time, to what degree is the variation among the trusted certificates themselves?
 Do such differences divide the Internet into distinct trust zones?
 Can a user's choice to use one platform over another substantially change the realm they (implicitly) trust?
-Are government-owned organizations whose certificates exist in root stores abusing their trust?
-We shed some light on these questions, focusing on five major root stores maintained by five vendors: Apple (MacOS/iOS), MS (Windows OS), Mozilla (Firefox/Thunderbird), Canonical (\emph{Ubuntu} henceforth), and Google (Android).
-Recent research confirms that Apple, MS, and Mozilla constitute the most popular root stores~\cite{ma2021tracing}.
+We shed some light on these questions, focusing on five major root stores maintained by five vendors: Apple (MacOS/iOS), Microsoft (Windows OS), Mozilla (Firefox/Thunderbird), Canonical (\emph{Ubuntu} henceforth), and Google (Android).
+Recent research confirms that Apple, Microsoft, and Mozilla constitute the most popular root stores~\cite{ma2021tracing}.
 We will refer to Google's root store as \emph{Android} from this point on, to avoid confusion with Google's recent Chrome Root Program.